saucelabs/sauce-docs/docs/api-testing/composer.md

   1. Call the product listing endpoint and assign the response to the `productsPayload` variable.

-  2. Add a `for each` assertion and reference the `productsPayload.products` object.
+  2. Add an `each` assertion and reference the `productsPayload.products` object.

   :::note
   In a scenario in which the response contains many products, it may be useful to pick a few at random by using `pick(n)`.